Financial-Times/origami-build-tools/README.md

-		--production               Compiled assets will be minified for production systems --browserstack             Run tests using Browserstack instead of Chrome Stable --standalone               Create a named export for the built JavaScript
+		--production               Compiled assets will be minified for production systems --browserstack             Run tests using Browserstack instead of Chrome Stable --standalone               Create a named export for the built JavaScript --demo-filter=<demo-name>  Build a specific demo.
+E.G. --demo-filter=pa11y to build only the pa11y.html demo.

 ### Developing products